ansible-community/galaxy-doc-builder/README.md

 # Galaxy Doc Builder

+**:warning: Note**

+This repository has been archived, code moved to [ansible-hub-ui](https://github.com/ansible/ansible-hub-ui) in https://github.com/ansible/ansible-hub-ui/pull/2850.

+---

 This package provides a series of react components that can be used render ansible plugin documentation.
 These components rely on the output from the [galaxy importer](https://github.com/ansible/ansible-hub-ui)